rogerxujiang/dstl_unet/README.md

 ```
 python train.py |& tee output.txt
 ```
 All the print out is saved in `output.txt`.
-All other log for each training is saved at a folder in `./log_dir`, with a folder name of `./log_dir/month-day_hour-min_lossfunction`, including a TF checkpoint for every 1000-batch, a summary point for every 100-batch, and the hyper parameter used for the training.
+All other logs for each training is saved at a folder in `./log_dir`, with a folder name of `./log_dir/month-day_hour-min_lossfunction`, including a TF checkpoint for every 1000-batch, a summary point for every 100-batch, and the hyper parameters for the training.
 The last TF checkpoint is used to generate predictions.
-The final version of this code use all the labeled data for training.
-You can set the `test_names` in `./utils/train_utils.py`, and exclude them from `train_names` for cross validation.
+The final version of this code includes all the labeled data for training.
+You can set the `test_names` in `./utils/train_utils.py`, and exclude them from the `train_names` parameters to perform cross validation.

 # Visualize the training
-To see the learning curve, run the following code in terminal:
+To monitor the learning curve on the fly using `tensorboard`, run the following code in terminal:
 ```
 tensorboard --port 6006 --logdir summary_path --host 127.0.0.1
 ```